-Going swimming? – Check the bathing water after the heavy rain
+Going swimming? – Check the bathing water after heavy rain

-After the heavy rain on Sunday in many parts of Denmark, you may be asking yourself about the quality of the bathing water in or near the larger cities.
+After the heavy rain you may be asking yourself about the quality of the bathing water in or near the larger cities.
 Certainly, with the large amount of extra rainwater – how does the sewage system cope – and where does the water go, into the sea?
 So, can you bathe or not?

 By Bente D. Knudsen